vuejs/eslint-plugin-vue/docs/rules/require-prop-types.md

-# Prop definitions should be detailed (require-prop-types)
+# require type definitions in props (require-prop-types)

 In committed code, prop definitions should always be as detailed as possible, specifying at least type(s).